- SPAN 1004, 5 credits

 Is there a training and mentoring system for new CIS Spanish teachers?

-The SPAN 1003 and 1004 coordinators, Joanne Peltonen, an assistant to the faculty coordinator, and the faculty coordinator serve as mentors to the CIS Spanish teachers.
+The SPAN 1003 and 1004 coordinators, Joanne Peltonen, assistants to the faculty coordinator, and the faculty coordinator serve as mentors to the CIS Spanish teachers.
 We have also established a listserv to help all teachers mentor each other.
 In addition, new teachers benefit from workshops that focus on both course content and University processes, as well as an orientation to College in the Schools that will familiarize them with the support available through CIS and prepare them for administrative tasks such as registering students and posting grades.

 All CIS teachers have access to an online archive of activities that have been created by University instructors of SPAN 1003 and 1004, as well as participant instructors in the CIS program.
 It is hoped that all CIS instructors continuously contribute activities to this valuable resource.